ixrock/nestjs_react_mobx_starter/README.md

 ## TODO / what's missing:

-- handle ComponentRoute's dependent data-layer at routing level (e.g. preloading data for `/quiz/1` instead of manual handling, see: `Quiz.tsx`) / use global app store (via context?) to access data in components

-- abstract usage of global app store observable (via some class `StorageHelper`)

 - add tests for backend services/endpoints via `@nestjs/testing`
 - add tests for frontend via React Testing Library (example in this [guide](https://keploy.io/blog/community/a-guide-to-testing-react-components-with-jest-and-react-testing-library)) for components and `jest` for unit-tests in `utils/*`
 - add end-to-end tests, e.g. via [Playwright](https://playwright.dev/) or other library.